dmytrohoi/dmytrohoi.github.io/content/pages/about.md

 #### __Official__:

+##### GlobalLogic

+**Position**: Automation QA Consultant (05/2019 - now)

+**Info**: Test implementation, using Python 2.7, appium and pytest, creating process automation scripts, implementation custom test framework and personal workflow instruments.
+Working with Ruby language and Android devices.

 ##### Microbilt

-**Position**: Site Scraping Script Developer (07/2018 - … )
+**Position**: Site Scraping Script Developer (07/2018 - 05/2019)

 **Info**: WebQL programing, using RegExp and Python, creating misc automation scripts.
-I created a several propose to implementing new technologies and instruments in a team communicaJust text markup languagestion and UX, performance boosting.
+I created a several propose to implementing new technologies and instruments in a team communication.
+Like a text markup languages, templates for common mail and UX principles for performance boosting.

 ##### National University of Radioelectronics